 - Acted as Chairperson in numerous labour, commercial, landlord-tenant, franchise, agricultural, automobile and electrical industry arbitrations.

 - Taught labour law, arbitration law, and tax law in the Law and Business Administration Faculties of the University of Alberta.

 Norrie & Co.
 Professional Services Inc.

-Mia Norrie is an arbitrator and mediator with 25+ years of human resources and labour relations experience.
-Throughout her career Mia has had the opportunity to work not only with both the private and public sectors, but has had the unique experience of working in senior leadership roles for both management and unions.
+Ms. Norrie is an arbitrator and mediator with 25+ years of human resources and labour relations experience.
+Throughout her career she has had the opportunity to work not only with both the private and public sectors, but has had the unique experience of working in senior leadership roles for both management and unions.

-She is currently on the Arbitration Roster for Alberta Mediation Services.
-In 2013 Mia was appointed to the Federal Mediation and Conciliation Services roster as a grievance arbitrator, adjudicator and referee.
+Ms. Norrie is currently on the Arbitration Roster for Alberta Mediation Services.
+In 2013 she was appointed to the Federal Mediation and Conciliation Services roster as a grievance arbitrator, adjudicator and referee.

-Since 2013, Mia has been on the Mediation Roster for Alberta Mediation Services.
-She is engaged by organzations regularly to assist in training, investigations, organizational reviews and workplace conflict resolution.
+Since 2013, Ms. Norrie has been on the Mediation Roster for Alberta Mediation Services.
+She is engaged by organizations regularly to assist in training, investigations, organizational reviews and workplace conflict resolution.

 Mr. Francis C.R.
 Price

 10180 101 Street

 Edmonton, Alberta T5J 3W8